smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 If the mobile device is selected to be the network host the selected app will receive the `OnSystemCapabilityUpdated` notification with the info that it was chosen to host the network.

-Finally, to share the credentials of the network, it is proposed to implement the new RPC `JoinNetwork` to be sent by current networkHost.
+Finally, to share the credentials of the network and request that a device joins the network, it is proposed to implement the new RPC `JoinNetwork`  request to be sent by current networkHost.

-Core then sends the `TransportEventUpdate` protocol message with IP and port to connect the TCP transport to all appropriate apps.
-Flow is then as defined in [0141-multiple-transports.md](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0141-multiple-transports.md)
+The device receiving the `JoinNetwork` request will then attempt to join the supplied network.
+A response will be sent back to the networkHost for both successful and failure cases.
+If the device is successful at joining the network, Core will then send a `TransportEventUpdate` protocol message with IP address and port to connect the TCP secondary transport to all appropriate apps on the mobile device.
+The flow after-which is then as defined in [0141-multiple-transports.md](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0141-multiple-transports.md)

 #### Mobile API